 We are still at the beginning of our journey with distributed tracing.
 We continue our efforts to instrument additional parts of the system and its platforms, and improve our adoption across the different engineering teams.
 With the proper instrumentation, we could nail our issues even faster.

 We are also working to improve our Jaeger and its collaboration with our logging and telemetry, to get more complete observability into our system.
 So far, all the switching between logs and traces had to be done manually, copying and pasting the context from one to the other.
-However, we’ve recently started integrating the tools together to provide the ability to hop between Kibana and the Jaeger UI and vice versa, just as Logz.io enables for metric-log correlation from Grafana to Kibana.
+However, we’ve recently started integrating the tools together to provide the ability to hop between Kibana and the Jaeger UI and vice versa, just as Logz.io enables for metric-log correlation.

 With that in place, searching logs for errors will be a matter of a click.
 Kibana will bring you to the Jaeger UI with the trace visualizing the error, or one click from a span to its respective logs.